Back to news

 TL;DR

-TL;DR: JetBrains integrates AI deeply into IntelliJ, PyCharm, and its other IDEs.
-We tested AI Assistant, local models, and how it compares to Copilot in JetBrains IDEs.
+TL;DR: JetBrains bakes AI into IntelliJ, PyCharm, and the rest.
+We tested AI Assistant, local models, and whether it beats Copilot on home turf.

 Key takeaways

-• JetBrains AI Review: IDE-Native AI Assistance: **TL;DR:** JetBrains AI Assistant is the most deeply integrated AI coding tool.
+• JetBrains AI Review: IDE-Native AI Assistance: JetBrains AI Review: IDE-Native AI Assistance **TL;DR:** JetBrains AI Assistant is the most deeply integrated AI coding tool.

-• IDE Integration Depth: JetBrains AI taps into everything the IDE already knows about your code: **Type information**, knows what every variable is **Dependency graph**, understands module relationships **Refactoring engine**, AI suggestions that actually compile **Inspection results**, factors in existing warnings That's the payoff.
+• IDE Integration Depth: IDE Integration Depth JetBrains AI taps into everything the IDE already knows about your code: **Type information**, knows what every variable is **Dependency graph**, understands module relationships **Refactoring engine**, AI suggestions that actually compile **Inspection results**, factors in existing warnings That's the payoff.

-• Local Model Support: You can also run JetBrains AI against models hosted on your own hardware.
+• Local Model Support: Local Model Support You can also run JetBrains AI against models hosted on your own hardware.

-• Pros and Cons: Deepest IDE integration: Requires JetBrains IDE AST-aware suggestions: $10/mo on top of IDE subscription Local model support: Reportedly less accurate than Cursor/Copilot Fewer compilation errors: Limited to JetBrains ecosystem Good test generation: Slower development cycle
+• Pros and Cons: Pros and Cons Deepest IDE integration Requires JetBrains IDE AST-aware suggestions $10/mo on top of IDE subscription Local model support Reportedly less accurate than Cursor/Copilot Fewer compilation errors

 JetBrains AI Review: IDE-Native AI Assistance